China Huarong says cannot determine when it will publish 2020 earnings

-SHANGHAI, June 30 (Reuters) - China Huarong Asset Management Co Ltd (2799.HK) said it cannot determine when it will publish its 2020 financial results, and proposed delaying its annual shareholder meeting, injecting fresh uncertainty into China's biggest bad-debt manager.
+SHANGHAI (Reuters) -China Huarong Asset Management Co Ltd said it cannot determine when it will publish its 2020 financial results, and proposed delaying its annual shareholder meeting, injecting fresh uncertainty into China’s biggest bad-debt manager.

 Huarong, in filings to the Hong Kong stock exchange late on Tuesday, also announced plans to sell stakes in a distressed asset exchange unit.